djpain/acme-demo-setup/README.md

 # ACME-DEMO

-After given the requirements I broke everything down to seperate tasks.
-The setting up of the UI was the easy part but then setting up all the infrastructure of the API took a little bit longer.
+So I broke this down into specific tasks.

 #### UI
 	Create s3 bucket